Euro-BioImaging/BatchConvert/README.md

 `batchconvert --omezarr --merge_files <input_path>/filenames_with_dates <output_path>`

-Since the concatenation axes are not specified, this command will try to create a single OME-Zarr with name: `test_data_dateRange{03-04:1}.03.2023_imageZRange{1-2:1}-TRange{1-3:1}`.
+Since the concatenation axes are not specified, this command would try to create a single OME-Zarr with name: `test_data_dateRange{03-04:1}.03.2023_imageZRange{1-2:1}-TRange{1-3:1}`.

 In order to force BatchConvert to ignore the date field, the user can restrict the concatenation axes to the last two numeric fields.
 This can be done by using a command such as: \
 `batchconvert --omezarr --merge_files --concatenation_order aa <input_path>/filenames_with_dates <output_path>` \
-This command will avoid concatenation along the date field, and therefore, there will be two OME-Zarrs corresponding to each date.
+This command will avoid concatenation along the date field, and therefore, there will be two OME-Zarrs corresponding to the two dates.
 The number of characters being passed to the `--concatenation_order` option specifies the number of numeric fields (starting from the right end of the filename) that are recognised by the BatchConvert as valid concatenation axes.
 Passing `aa`, therefore, means that the last two numeric fields must be recognised as